1. Home>

 PronounSpanishEnglish

-Yome durmiere I will sleep
+Yome durmiere I will fall asleep

-te durmieres you will sleep
+te durmieres you will fall asleep

-Nosotras / Nosotrosnos durmiéremos we will sleep
+Nosotras / Nosotrosnos durmiéremos we will fall asleep

 The red dot () above denotes an irregular conjugation.